 Placement in Filter

-Activated Carbon will lose its effectiveness rather quickly if exposed to lots of debris from the aquarium.
+Activated carbon will lose its effectiveness rather quickly if exposed to lots of debris from the aquarium.
 Therefore, carbon should be placed after the mechanical filtration media in the filter.
 Keep in mind that if you do not keep your tank clean, and debris builds up in the filter, the activated carbon will not be effective.

 Changing Activated Carbon

-Recharging Activated Carbon
+Myth of Recharging Activated Carbon

 Stories about recharging activated carbon abound.
 Some even give step-by-step instructions, which generally involve baking the carbon in your oven.
 These stories are myths.
 The temperature and pressure required to recharge exhausted activated carbon cannot be achieved in your kitchen oven.
 It is better to just buy new carbon from the fish store when needing to replace your activated carbon, and be sure to keep unused activated carbon in an airtight container or it may adsorb odors and chemicals from the air.

 You may have heard that once activated carbon has reached its capacity, it will start leaching some adsorbed materials back into the water.
 This is not an accurate claim.
 Although technically possible, de-adsorbing requires changes in water chemistry that simply do not occur in an aquarium.

 However, the processes used to create some activated carbon can result in the presence of phosphate in the end product.
 In this case, it is possible for phosphate already present in the activated carbon to leach into the aquarium water.
 Some activated carbon products will specifically state if they are phosphate-free.